-The Asset Management Plan (AMP) for Public Amenities identifies these toilets as requiring replacement.
+The Asset Management Plan (AMP) for Public Amenities identified these toilets as requiring replacement.

 Community engagement has been undertaken in relation to the proposals with Red Head Villages Association (RHVA)

-The proposal was to replace the existing 1965 public amenities comprising of fibro clad building containing a male room with a wc and urinal and a female room with 2 wcs with 4 single use unisex toilets.
-Two toilets will cater for persons with disabilities with each room comprising a left and right hand transfer grabrail.
+The existing 1965 public amenities comprising of fibro clad building containing a male room with a wc and urinal and a female room were replaced with 4 single use unisex toilets.
+Two toilets cater for persons with disabilities with each room comprising a left and right hand transfer grabrail.
 Two other toilets will be ambulant compliant.

 - construct new building